TrueBinary/SimpleKeylogger/README.md

 do you gonna need pyxhood and python-xlib

 ## How i use it ?
->python keyloggertest.py
+>python keylogger.py --email "" --password ""

+##Syntax
+ > --password is your password of your email
+ > --email is logic your email to send the logs
+ > --local is the local where the program gonna save the logs and did will use to send the logs to your email

 # Meta
 [@Mrtrue](https://twitter.com/TrueBinary) - gui15787@gmail.com
 distributed under license GNU GENERAL PUBLIC LICENSE version 3 by [Free Software Foundation, Inc.](fsf.org) Read the original GPL v3.

 ## Feature
- - [ ] Version to windows
+ - [x] Arguments and make a binare of the program
- - [ ] Make the program run in the back ground
+ - [ ] Make the program run in the background
- - [ ] Add the Pyinstaller
+ - [x] Add the Pyinstaller

 ### Contributing
 1. Fork it (<https://github.com/TrueBinaru/SimpleKeyLogger/fork>)